News & Trending Jobs & Career News

 You do what for a living?

 There are many more occupations that are held by the roughly 128 million full-time workers in the U.S. than the typical jobs that first come to our minds.
-If you’ve ever watched the show Dirty Jobs with Mike Rowe, there’s a good chance it opened your eyes to the existence of a countless number of odd jobs that fall way outside your typical nine-to-five.
+If you’ve ever watched the show Dirty Jobs with Mike Rowe, maybe it opened your eyes (as it did mine) to the existence of countless odd jobs that fall way outside your typical nine-to-five.

 Bookkeepers Benefits